Ismail-Yassin/Housing-Price-Prediction/README.md

 ![Pipeline](https://github.com/Ismail-Yassin/Housing-Price-Prediction/blob/8ed15e881c38d353b870ed234aa24d10ca71519e/Images/My%20pipeline.png)

 # What I Learned
-In this project, I learned the follwing and I am going to build on it in the future:
+In this project, I learned the following and I am going to build on it in the future:
 - Data Preprocessing
 - Exploratory Data Analysis
 - Feature Engineering